01 / threat model

 Devices & Operating Systems

 Each app, browser session, and network zone runs in its own Xen VM.
-A browser compromise can't touch your work files because they're in a separate VM entirely.
+A browser compromise can't touch your work files.
 Disposable VMs for one-off tasks.
 Hardware requirements are real, learning curve is real.
 Worth it when your threat model calls for it.

 Mobile OS

 Hardened Android fork, Pixel hardware only.
-Hardened memory allocator, verified boot, per-app network/sensor/storage permissions, sandboxed Google Play that you can install or skip entirely.
+Hardened memory allocator, verified boot, per-app network/sensor/storage permissions, sandboxed Google Play.
 Right answer for a private Android phone.
-Install from their installer.
-Don't flash random builds from forums.

 Full Disk Encryption

 LUKS2 with Argon2id on Linux.
 VeraCrypt cross-platform, or if you need hidden volumes for plausible deniability.
 FDE protects against physical seizure.
-It does nothing to a running system or a compromised OS.
-Enable it, use a strong passphrase, don't leave machines unlocked and unattended.
+Use a strong passphrase, don't leave machines unlocked and unattended.

 LUKS2VeraCrypthidden volumes